Science and Innovation Park

-The Science and Innovation Park is a research and cultural site near Swindon, England.
+The Science and Innovation Park (SIP) is a research and cultural site at Wroughton, near Swindon, England.
 Part of the Science Museum Group, the 545 acre Park hosts a range of research and development activity, filming and photography projects, storage for culture sector partners and other commercial activity.
-It is the home of the Science Museum Group's National Collections Centre, which holds around 80% of the group's collection.
+It is the home of around 80% of the Science Museum Group's collection, largely housed in the Hawking Building.

 History

 The Science Museum took ownership of the 545-acre former RAF Wroughton airfield in 1979, to be used as a storage facility for the museum's largest objects.
 In 2007 the collection of the Science Museum Library and Archives was also relocated to new facilities at the site.

 The Science Museum Group, the British Museum and the Victoria and Albert Museum had previously used Blythe House in London as storage, but had to move out after the government announced its intention to sell the building.
 The Science Museum Group received £40m from the government to develop and create a high-quality accessible facility for the management of the collection at the site in Wroughton.

 In 2018, the project to create a new purpose-built facility to care for the collection began.
 It was completed in 2021 and is now the Science Museum Group’s primary collections management facility.
 In October 2024 the Hawking Building, named in recognition of Stephen Hawking's life long association with the museum, was opened to the public as a new facility to house the collection and make it more accessible for visitors.